Murder of Paige Birgfeld: Search and investigation

 The Mesa County Sheriff's Office and the Grand Junction community launched a "massive" search to find Birgfeld.
 Search parties were dispatched to search the area, and missing person posters were put up for Birgfeld.
 Many volunteers were involved in the search for Birgfeld, in vehicles, on horseback, and with diving equipment.

 Mesa County Sheriff's Office had several suspects, including Birgfeld's ex-husbands, especially Dixon, but both had alibis.
 At the start of the investigation, authorities focused on Beigler, as he had been with Birgfeld on the day of her disappearance, and they met for a picnic.
 The sheriffs office also had the names of clients of Models Inc., of which there were more than 60 suspects.
-In October 2007, Chief Deputy District Attorney Dan Rubenstein's team was able to find the main suspect on the list since that suspect used a track phone.
+In October 2007, Chief Deputy District Attorney Dan Rubenstein's team was able to find the main suspect on the list since that suspect used a Trac Phone.

 The suspect was Lester Ralph Jones, then 56, a motorhome mechanic who was married at the time.
 Jones initially denied knowing Birgfeld, until officers showed him his call logs, where he had contacted Birgfeld and her escort agency before Birgfeld's disappearance.
 Jones has a previous criminal record, including a five-year prison sentence for first-degree assault and second-degree attempted kidnapping of his ex-wife.
 Rubenstein said that both he and the police were certain Jones was responsible for Birgfeld's disappearance, but it was difficult to arrest him without her body.